kpfefferle/kpfefferle.github.io/_posts/2018-10-19-pwa-your-ember-app.md

 ember install prember
 ```

-To configure which URLs Prember should pre-render, define these URLs inside the projects `ember-cli-build.js`:
+To configure which URLs Prember should pre-render, define these URLs inside the project's `ember-cli-build.js`:

 ```js
 // ember-cli-build.js